University Administrative Policies

 9.2.2.
 Students

 Certain events in students’ lives can trigger violence and should be handled with care.
 BARC provides resources and guidance on recognizing student behavior of concern.
 The LoboRESPECT Advocacy Center provides a safe and welcoming environment for students to receive support and advocacy services for a number of areas.
-UNM Ombuds/Dispute Resolution Services for Graduate Students provides consultation and mediation services for graduate students in resolving conflicts with colleagues, staff, administrators, or faculty.
+UNM Ombuds Services also provides consultation and mediation services for graduate students in resolving conflicts with colleagues, staff, administrators, or faculty.

 10. References